SJK146/BandPageWIP/README.md

 yeah, its a crappy webpage

-what you gonna do report me
+what you gonna do, report me for it